Publications

 doi:10.2196/39414

 Sokoya, Temiloluwa, Yuchun Zhou, Sebastian Diaz, Timothy Law, Lina Himawan, Francisca Lekey, Lu Shi, Ronald W Gimbel, and Xia Jing.
 2022.
-“Health Indicators as Measures of Individual Health Status and Their Public Perspectives: Cross-sectional Survey Study”.
+“Health Indicators As Measures of Individual Health Status and Their Public Perspectives: Cross-Sectional Survey Study”.
 2022.

 Background:Disease status (eg, cancer stage) has been used in routine clinical practice to determine more accurate treatment plans.
 Health-related indicators, such as mortality, morbidity, and population group life expectancy, have also been used.
 However, few studies have specifically focused on the comprehensive and objective measures of individual health status.